MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 ## <a name="balancing-supply-with-demand"></a>Balancing Supply with Demand
 The core of the planning system involves balancing demand and supply by means of suggesting user actions to revise the supply orders in case of imbalance.
 This takes place per combination of variant and location.

-Imagine that each stock profile contains a string of demand events (sorted by date and priority) and a corresponding string of supply events.
+Imagine that each inventory profile contains a string of demand events (sorted by date and priority) and a corresponding string of supply events.
 Each event refers back to its source type and identification.
 The rules for counterbalancing the item are straightforward.
 Four instances of matching demand and supply can occur at any point of time in the process:

 1. No demand or supply exists for the item => the planning has finished (or should not start).
 2. Demand exists but there is no supply => supply should be suggested.